mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 ## Requirements

-To run SAST jobs, by default, you need GitLab Runner with the [`docker`](https://docs.gitlab.com/runner/executors/docker.html) or [`kubernetes`](https://docs.gitlab.com/runner/install/kubernetes.html) executor.
+To run SAST jobs, by default, you need a GitLab Runner with the [`docker`](https://docs.gitlab.com/runner/executors/docker.html) or [`kubernetes`](https://docs.gitlab.com/runner/install/kubernetes.html) executor.
 If you're using the shared Runners on GitLab.com, this is enabled by default.

 Beginning with GitLab 13.0, Docker privileged mode is necessary only if you've [enabled Docker-in-Docker for SAST](#enabling-docker-in-docker).

+CAUTION: **Caution:**
-CAUTION: **Caution:** Our SAST jobs currently expect a Linux container type.
+Our SAST jobs currently expect a Linux container type.
 Windows containers are not yet supported.

 CAUTION: **Caution:**
 If you use your own Runners, make sure the Docker version installed